Kyleinexile/fall-2025-group6/README.md

 **✅ COMPLETE** — December 2025 Capstone Submission

-This project demonstrates an automated, cost-effective pipeline for extracting and mapping military skills to civilian career frameworks, achieving **85% extraction recall** at **$0.005 per AFSC**—10,000x more cost-effective than manual extraction.
+This project demonstrates an automated, cost-effective pipeline for extracting and mapping military skills to civilian career frameworks using LAiSER skill extraction and multi-provider LLM enhancement.

 | Metric | Result |
 |--------|--------|